Hao Jianxiu: Early life and factory work

 Her work attracted the attention of Chen Shaomin (陈少敏), chairwoman of the All-China Textile Workers' Trade Union, and Zhang Qinqiu, Vice Minister of Textile Industry.
 Her innovation was officially dubbed the "Hao Jianxiu (Fine-Yarn) Work Method" and it was instituted in textile mills nationwide.
 She was honoured as a national model worker in 1951, at the age of 16.

 In 1954, Hao joined the Chinese Communist Party and was awarded a scholarship to attend the Intensive High School for Workers and Peasants of Renmin University of China in Beijing, graduating in 1958.
 She then entered East China Textile Engineering Institute (now Donghua University) in Shanghai to continue her studies.
 She returned to No. 6 Cotton Mill in Qingdao after graduating in 1962.

+In 1957, she was sponsored by the All-China Federation of Trade Unions to travel to the Soviet Union.
+A pamphlet detailing her tour was produced by Worker's Press of China.
+Other publications and songs commemorated her early factory work, her recognition as a national labor model, and her attendance at National Day celebrations in Beijing.

 In 1964, Hao was elected to the Central Committee of the Communist Youth League of China.
 A year later, she became deputy head of Qingdao's No. 8 Cotton Mill, where she continued to innovate.
 She replaced starch with algae in a glue used to attach cotton threads, saving a great deal of grains.
 She also improved the ventilation system to allow the factory to operate at a cooler temperature, thus enhancing the working environment for both the workers and the machinery.